ErenratZeng/Android-Development-COMP6442/items/report.md

 ### Meetings Records
 * Link to the minutes of your meetings like above.
 There must be at least 4 team meetings.
-  (each commited within 2 days aftre the meeting)
+  (each commited within 2 days after the meeting)
 * Your meetings should also have a reasonable date spanning across Week 6 to 11.*